Bluebook: Criticism of Bluebooks prolixity

-Posner personally uses a far simpler citation system based largely on the First Edition of the Bluebook.
-This system, which he includes in a manual he provides for his law clerks, was reprinted in the aforementioned Yale Law Journal article.
-At the time of the article, his citation system was 885 words long, or about two printed pages—far shorter than the 511 pages of the Nineteenth Edition, the 640 pages of the then-current ALWD Citation Manual, or the over 1,000 pages of the Chicago Manual of Style.
+During his tenure on the United States Court of Appeals for the Seventh Circuit, Judge Richard Posner repeatedly criticized the Bluebook.
+In 1986, he wrote the article "Goodbye to the Bluebook," hoping that the Maroonbook would quickly overtake it.
+In 2011, he wrote the article "The Bluebook Blues," lamenting that the Bluebook remained dominant despite its increasing complexity, while providing the 885-word citation manual used among his law clerks.

 BabyBlue copyright controversy

 Another dispute is over the copyright status of The Bluebook.
 Open-source advocates claim that The Bluebook is not protected under copyright because it is a critical piece of legal infrastructure.
 Lawyers who represent the Bluebook publishing consortium claim that the "carefully curated examples, explanations and other textual materials" are protected by copyright.

-A group led by Professor Christopher J. Sprigman at NYU Law School has been preparing a "public-domain implementation of the Bluebook's Uniform System of Citation," which his group calls BabyBlue.
-However, a law firm (Ropes & Gray) representing the Harvard Law Review Association (HLRA) sent him a letter stating:
+A group led by Professor Christopher J. Sprigman at NYU Law School prepared a "public-domain implementation of the Bluebook's Uniform System of Citation," which his group calls BabyBlue.
+However, in 2015, a law firm (Ropes & Gray) representing the Harvard Law Review Association (HLRA) sent him a letter stating:

 In response to the HLRA letter to Sprigman, over 150 students, faculty, staff, and alumni of Harvard Law School signed a petition supporting BabyBlue.
 Yale and NYU students added their separate petitions supporting BabyBlue.
 A posting in the Harvard Law Record commented:

 The posting also suggested that HLRA should "redirect the money it spends on legal fees ($185,664 in 2013)" to a more worthy purpose.
 David Post commented: "It's copyright nonsense, and Harvard should be ashamed of itself for loosing its legal hounds to dispense it in order to protect its (apparently fairly lucrative) publication monopoly."

-On March 31, 2016, it was announced that the project had changed its name to the Indigo Book.
+On March 31, 2016, it was announced that the project had changed its name to The Indigo Book.